julianstark999/laravel-model-iid/README.md

 ```

 #### iid:init
-The `iid:init` command initializes the iids for existing models by using the id column
+The `iid:init` command initializes the iid for existing models by using the id column
 ```bash
 php artisan iid:generate {className}